 Configuring a Profile

-The Kanister blueprints provided use an S3-compatible object store to manage data artifacts.
+The Kanister Blueprints provided use object storage to manage data artifacts.
 To make this storage accessible to Kanister Blueprints, you need to first configure a Kanister Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
 Specifying a Location profile is required when executing any actions or defining any policies for the application.